In the movie Groundhog Day, Bill Murray plays a weatherman who is sent reluctantly to cover a story about a weather forecasting groundhog.

 Yes, The Escape Artist is back once again in the guise of a music critic from the NME…armed with earnest prose, tortuous metaphors and psycho-babble to review more classic songs about financial independence.

 Here we have the problem….wanting it all and wanting it NOW.

-You can have anything but you can’t have everything.
+You can have almost anything but you can’t have everything.
 And you certainly can’t have it now.
-Ambition is great.
-But success takes time.
 It takes ~10 years to build a career in just about any field.
-It takes ~18 years to get to financial independence at a 50% savings rate.
+It takes ~17 years to get to financial independence at a 50% savings rate.